 What is Carer's Allowance?

-Carer's Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.
-You don’t have to be related to that person or be living with them.
+Carer's Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial care needs.

 Carer's Allowance is not intended to be a wage for caring, or a payment for the services of caring.

-To find out more, contact Citizens Advice or another agency that gives benefits advice, such as your local welfare rights group.
+If you claim Carer's Allowance, it can sometimes reduce the amount of means-tested benefits that the person you care for can claim.
+To find out more, contact Citizens Advice or another organisation that gives benefits advice, such as your local welfare rights group.

 Do I qualify for Carer's Allowance?

 You must be 16 or over and spending 35 hours or more a week caring for someone who receives a 'qualifying benefit'.
 The qualifying benefits are:

 - Disability Living Allowance care component at the middle or highest rate

 - Personal Independence Payment daily living component (either rate)

 - Adult Disability Payment (only in Scotland)